pitrak1/lattice2d/README.md

 The level can be configured (see the Configuration section for details), and setting a level will print messages on that level and above.
 For instance, setting the level to `LOG_LEVEL_LOW` will read all messages logged at that level as well as `LOG_LEVEL_MEDIUM` and `LOG_LEVEL_HIGH`.
 Log level for a particular message needs to be set each time a message is sent (for example: `log('some message', LOG_LEVEL_MEDIUM))`)

-#### Pagination (lattice2d.utilities.pagination)
+#### Pagination
-This file contains a single function `get_page_info` that returns the indices of the elements and indications whether paging forward or backward is possible, given the current page, the size of each page, and the total count of elements.
+This package contains a single function `get_page_info` that returns the indices of the elements and indications whether paging forward or backward is possible, given the current page, the size of each page, and the total count of elements.

 Example: `[3, 5, False, True] = get_page_info(1, 3, 6)`

-#### ThreadedQueue (lattice2d.utilities.threaded_queue)
+#### ThreadedQueue
-This file contains a deque that requires obtaining a lock to read from and write to.
+This package contains a deque that requires obtaining a lock to read from and write to.
 This class also provides deque functionality used by the classes in this repository (`has_elements`, `popleft`, and `append`).

-#### ThreadedSync (lattice2d.utilities.threaded_sync)
+#### ThreadedSync
-This file contains a means to make all clients wait on other clients at a particular point.
+This package contains a means to make all clients wait on other clients at a particular point.
 This class contains a count set on contruction and protected by a lock on reads and writes, and only once the `count` method is called the number of times specified will the `done` method return true.

 ## Using the Full Solution
 This is meant to do even more of the baseline heavy lifting for either a local game or a client/server networked game.